-So the first one that’s really interesting, this is how to choose a buyer agent, a realtor.
-We’re not gonna cover that right now.
+So the first one that’s really interesting.
+This is how to choose a buyer agent, a realtor.
+We’re not going to cover that right now.
 Choosing your lender based on the three D’s, doughnuts, drinks, and dinners.
-I’m gonna touch on this real quick before we jump in.
-I wrote this blog a long time ago, but it covers the fact that a lot of lenders are referred by their realtors, their favourite realtors that they have relationships with.
-So as a buyer, if you’re dealing with a realtor and you get a referral to a lender or maybe two or three lenders, it’s usually some sort of relationship.
+I’m going to touch on this real quick before we jump in.
+I wrote this blog a long time ago.
+But it covers the fact that a lot of lenders are referred by their realtors.
+Their favorite realtors that they have relationships with.
+So as a buyer if you’re dealing with a realtor and you get a referral to a lender or maybe two or three lenders, it’s usually some sort of relationship.

-And it didn’t really seem like a measurable way and a certain set of metrics for buyers to know they’re getting a good lender, and I just… Feel free to read this blog.
-I think it’s pretty funny, but I talk a few things about the realities of relationships and how realtors parse out roofers and home inspectors and lenders, and it’s not necessarily that they’re measuring the best metrics and who’s the fastest and most responsive, and cost and efficiency and experience, a lot of times it’s just, “I really like this person, I’ve worked with them,” and they usually will have worked with a vendor for a while and feel comfortable giving them as a referral.
+And it didn’t really seem like a measurable way with a certain set of metrics for buyers to know they’re getting a good lender.
+Feel free to read this blog.
+I think it’s pretty funny.
+But I talk a few things about the realities of relationships and how realtors parse out roofers and home inspectors and lenders.
+And it’s not necessarily that they’re measuring the best metrics and who’s the fastest and most responsive.
+And cost and efficiency and experience.
+A lot of times it’s just, “I really like this person, I’ve worked with them”.
+And they usually will have worked with a vendor for a while and feel comfortable giving them as a referral.
 I just don’t know that that’s really the best way to do it.

 So the next one, Six Tips on Choosing A Mortgage Lender or Mortgage Broker.
-This is a blog you can read, again just go into my blog and in the search field, type in “how to choose,” and you’ll find his blog.
-I just wanna skip straight to the six reasons.
+This is a blog you can read.
+Again just go into my blog and in the search field, type in “how to choose.”
+And you’ll find his blog.
+I just want to skip straight to the six reasons.
 Number one, obviously ask around.
-That’s what I just said, maybe asking your realtor, asking a neighbour, asking somebody at work.
-It doesn’t hurt, but I think you have to apply some metrics to the decision and the referral that you’re getting that maybe came through doughnuts, drinks, and dinner.
+That’s what I just said.
+Maybe asking your realtor, asking a neighbor, or asking somebody at work.
+It doesn’t hurt.
+But I think you have to apply some metrics to the decision and the referral that you’re getting that maybe came through doughnuts, drinks, and dinner.

 And then last, number six, look at the bigger picture.
 So you crunch the numbers.
 Maybe all things are equal or maybe close, maybe it’s an eighth of a percent in rate one way or the other.
-Maybe it’s a few hundred dollars in fees one way or the other, that’s pretty close to me.
+Maybe it’s a few hundred dollars in fees one way or the other.
+That’s pretty close to me.
 But does one person stand out?
 Isn’t it worth maybe a little bit more for the standout?
 If there really is a standout.